How to Shoot Dark Sky Photography

 From the 1600s onward, Thingvellir witnessed between 70 and 80 executions.
 Among these, historical records note 15 hangings, 30 beheadings, and 18 women who met their fate by drowning in what is now known as the “Drowning Pool,” located where the river’s bridge stands today.
 This site remains the sole execution location commemorated with a memorial plaque.

 The islands rest in the Southern Icelandic Volcanic Zone, where the Earth breathes fire and cries tales of old.
 Forged by the molten heart of the planet, they have risen, sculpted by eruptions for thousands of years, standing as timeworn sentinels in a sea of time.
-Spanning sixteen square kilometers, this realm of land and sea interwoven, eighteen islands soar like ancient guardians.
+Spanning sixteen square kilometers, this realm of land and sea is interwoven, and eighteen islands soar like ancient guardians.
 Rock stacks and skerries are silent witnesses to the history of the tides.

 Upon my arrival on the island, standing on the boat, I was enveloped in profound awe.
 I sensed old agony and despair, each reflecting the stories of the past into the salt-tinged air.
 As I stepped onto the ground, sensing the sagas of former warriors, I raised my camera to document the scene, noting the echoes of time.